Flat Fee Landlord

 The 4 Types of Property Management Fees

 Property management fees in Fairfax come in four categories.
 Most managers lead with the monthly rate and bury the others.
-You need to evaluate all four.
+You need to evaluate all four before signing anything.

 1. Monthly Management Fee

 The recurring fee charged every month the property is occupied (and sometimes when it's vacant).
 Charged as either a flat amount or a percentage of monthly rent.
-This is what most managers quote upfront.
+This is what most managers quote upfront — and what most landlords mistakenly use as their only comparison point.

 2. Leasing / Placement Fee

 A one-time fee charged when a new tenant is placed.
-The most variable fee in the market — ranges from zero (included in monthly fee) to 100% of first month's rent.
+The most variable fee in the market — ranges from zero (included in the monthly fee) to 100% of first month's rent.
+On a $2,500/month Fairfax rental, that's up to $2,500 every time a tenant turns over.
 This is often where the real money is for percentage-based managers.

 3. Lease Renewal Fee

 A fee charged each time a current tenant renews their lease.
 Ranges from $0 to $300+ per renewal.
-Easy to overlook when evaluating a manager, but it adds up significantly over a long tenancy.
+Easy to overlook when evaluating a manager, but on a property where a tenant renews three times over a four-year stay, that's up to $900 in charges for work that typically takes 30 minutes of administrative effort.

 4. Maintenance Coordination / Markup